 Long Term Plan (LTP)

-All councils are all required to consult on and publish an LTP once every three years - covering 10 years into the future.
+All councils are all required to consult on and publish a Long Term Plan once every three years - covering 10 years into the future.

 Long Term Plan

-All councils are also required to consult on and publish an Annual Plan in each of the two years when an LTP is not produced.
-This highlights any changes or variations from the LTP for the coming year.
+All councils are also required to consult on and publish an Annual Plan in each of the two years when a Long Term Plan is not produced.
+This highlights any changes or variations from the Long Term Plan for the coming year.

 Councils are required to publish an Annual Report each year telling the community whether they have done what the Annual Plan said they intended to do.

 The Annual Report also details what has been spent, and may include what progress has been made toward achieving Community Outcomes.

 National and regional policies and strategies